Charles C. Lynch: Legal Proceedings

-Sentencing

 In April 2009, Judge George Wu sought but was denied input regarding sentencing from the Obama administration's Department of Justice.
 Lynch was facing a mandatory minimum sentence of five years or more under federal sentencing guidelines, but the judge applied the safety valve and on June 11, 2009, Lynch was sentenced to a year and a day in prison.
 The one-year sentence was required because Lynch was convicted of selling to minors under the age of 21.
 Under California law there is no age limit for the medicinal use of marijuana and Lynch's conditions of business license issued by the City of Morro Bay indicated patients should be 18 or older unless accompanied by a parent or guardian.
 Under federal law anybody under the age of 21 is considered a minor.
 Judge Wu stated that Lynch had adhered to California laws and allowed Lynch to stay out of prison on bail pending appeal.

 On April 29, 2010, Judge Wu issued a final version of Lynch's federal sentencing memo.
 The judge also issued the final judgement and commitment order on April 29, 2010.
 Judge Wu was lenient in the sentencing and made statements in Lynch's favor including the following: